 In recent years, there has been a constant rise in the number of students opting for Arts after 10th.
 The myth that this stream is only for students with ‘no future’ or the ‘bad apples and black sheep’ is thankfully debunked.
-With careers in hospitality and service sectors on the rise, students are opting out of traditionally prestigious careers like Medicine and Engineering and choosing to venture into a field that they genuinely like.
+With career in hospitality and service sectors on the rise, students are opting out of traditionally prestigious careers like Medicine and Engineering and choosing to venture into a field that they genuinely like.

 Even so, being confused is normal.
 We understand the pressure of entering an already infamous stream and not knowing what to say when someone asks you what you want to do.
 It’s okay if you don’t have it figured out, nobody really does.
 Given the diverse array of careers, it’s too early to decide the exact career you want, but you can certainly decide on what field holds your interest, and how to get there.